dondi/GRNsight/database/expression-database/README.md

 #### Data Preprocessor(s)

-_Note: Data Preprocessing is always specific to each dataset that you obtain. `preprocessing.py` is capable of preprocessing the specific Expression data files located in `source-files/Current Database`.
-Because these files are too large to be stored on github, access the direct source files on **[BOX](https://lmu.app.box.com/folder/355960875647)** and move them into this directory.
-If more data sources are to be added in the database, create a new directory in source-files for it, note it in this `README.md` file and create a new preprocessing script for that data source (if required).
+_Note: Data Preprocessing is always specific to each dataset that you obtain. `preprocessing.py` can preprocess the Expression data files in `source-files/Current Database`.
+Because these files are too large to be stored on GitHub, access the direct source files on **[BOX](https://lmu.app.box.com/folder/355960875647)** and move them into this directory.
+If more data sources are to be added to the database, create a new directory in source-files for it, note it in this `README.md` file, and create a new preprocessing script for that data source (if required).
 Please document the changes in this section so that future developers may use your work to recreate the database if ever required._

-The script (`preprocessing.py`) is used to preprocess the data in `source-files/Current Database`.
-It parses through each file to construct the processed loader files, so that they are ready to load using `loader.py`.
+The script (`preprocessing.py`) preprocesses the data in `source-files/Current Database`.
+It parses each file to construct the processed loader files, so they are ready to load with `loader.py`.

 The script (`preprocessing.py`) is capable of preprocessing: